Home Compare DELL vs STX

 Dell Technologies vs Seagate Technology Holdings: Which Stock Looks Stronger in 2026?

-Dell Technologies leads structurally, with valuation as the clearest single gap between the two profiles.
+Dell Technologies holds the cleaner structural position, with valuation as the main driver and growth adding further support.
+Seagate Technology still has the edge on stability, which keeps the comparison from looking entirely one-sided.
 The market setup is broadly comparable for both — no clear directional signal from price behavior.
 The market is not adding a decisive signal either way — the structural read carries the weight.

 INDUSTRY COMPARISON